Enshittification

-Enshittification, also known as crapification and platform decay, is a pattern in which two-sided online products and services decline in quality over time.
-Initially, vendors create high-quality offerings to attract users, then they degrade those offerings to better serve business customers (such as advertisers), and finally degrade their services to users and business customers to maximize short-term profits for shareholders.
+Enshittification, also known as platform decay, is a process in which two-sided online products and services decline in quality over time.
+Initially, vendors create high-quality offerings to attract users.
+Over time, they degrade those offerings to better serve business customers.
+Ultimately, they degrade their services to both users and business customers to maximise short-term profits for shareholders.

-Canadian writer Cory Doctorow coined the neologism enshittification in November 2022.
-Though he was not the first to describe and label the concept, his term has been widely adopted.
-The American Dialect Society selected it as its 2023 Word of the Year, with Australia's Macquarie Dictionary following suit for 2024.
-Merriam-Webster and Dictionary.com also list enshittification as a word.
+The term was popularised by Canadian writer Cory Doctorow in 2022.
+The American Dialect Society selected enshittification as its 2023 Word of the Year, with Australia's Macquarie Dictionary following suit for 2024.

-Doctorow advocates for two ways to reduce enshittification: upholding the end-to-end principle, which asserts that platforms should transmit data in response to user requests rather than algorithm-driven decisions; and guaranteeing the right of exit—that is, enabling a user to leave a platform without data loss, which requires interoperability.
-These moves aim to uphold the standards and trustworthiness of online platforms, emphasize user satisfaction, and encourage market competition.

 History and definition

+The Oxford English Dictionary attests several uses of the word "enshittification" dating back to 2013, adding "Later popularized by ...
+Cory Doctorow".
+Cory Doctorow first used enshittification to describe service degradation, formalising his use in a November 2022 blog post that was republished three months later in Locus.
+He expanded on the concept in another blog post that was republished in the January 2023 edition of Wired:

-Cory Doctorow popularized the term "enshittification" in a 2022 blog post.
+Cory Doctorow popularised the term enshittification in a 2022 blog post.